-The Emerging Markets Bond Fund (“Fund”) takes a value-focused approach to access some of the world’s fastest-growing developing economies, with actively managed investments in US dollar or local currency denominated emerging market (EM) fixed income instruments.
+The PIMCO GIS Emerging Markets Bond Fund (the “Fund”) takes a value-focused approach to access some of the world’s fastest-growing developing economies, with actively managed investments in US dollar or local currency denominated emerging market ("EM") fixed income instruments.
 The Fund is hedged back to Singapore dollars.
 The Fund aims to capture EM’s higher yield and growth potential while moderating and navigating the traditionally heightened risks of the asset class.
-The Fund is actively managed to maximise total return potential and minimise risk relative to the benchmark, which is the JPMorgan Emerging Markets Bond Index (EMBI) Global (SGD Hedged).
+The Fund is actively managed to maximise total return potential and minimise risk relative to the benchmark, which is the JPMorgan Emerging Markets Bond Index ("EMBI") Global (SGD Hedged).
 The Fund is suitable for investors seeking diversified exposure to fixed income markets that are economically tied to emerging market countries and are willing to accept the risks and volatility associated with investing in such markets, and have an investment horizon over the medium to long-term.

-The inception date of the oldest share class of the Fund is 31 July 2001, while the SGD Class I Accumulation shares were incepted on 7 February 2018.
-As of September 2020, the Fund managed a total asset of S$5.5bn.
+The inception date of the oldest share class of the Fund is 31 July 2001, while the SGD Class I Accumulation shares were incepted on 2 July 2018.
+As of September 2020, the Fund managed a total asset of SGD 5.5bn.

 The Fund is a diverse portfolio consisting primarily of fixed income securities from issuers in, or economically tied to, emerging or developing countries.
 The Fund is likely to concentrate its investments in Asia, Africa, the Middle East, Latin America and the developing countries of Europe, although assets may be denominated in US dollars or local currencies.